positiveblue/digital/README.md

 ## Introduction
 Blockchain is one of the hot topics of the moment.
+It seems that it has the potential to change the way that the world approaches distributed ledgers but, what is a blockchain?

+A Blockchain is a distributed database system that acts as an “open ledger” to store and manage transactions.
+The key idea behind is that it is formed by blocks.
+These blocks contain details about the trasnactions processed at some point and a link to the block which was processed just before.
+The way of linking one block with the previous one (creating a "block"-"chain") is adding the *hash* of the previous block to the new block and its own *hash*.
+This makes it impossible for anyone to alter information about the records retrospectively which makes blockchain immutable — information remains in the same state for as long as the network exists.

-The first public Blockchain was [Bitcoin](https://bitcoin.org/bitcoin.pdf), introduced in 2009 by Satoshi Nakamoto.
+This technology was first introduced in the [Bitcoin whitepaper](https://bitcoin.org/bitcoin.pdf), in 2009 by Satoshi Nakamoto.

-After some hype on the cryptocurrencies some people saw the value of the technology that enables Bitcoin,  *Blockchain* the public ledger shared by all the entities in wich one can trust.
+After some hype on the cryptocurrencies some people saw the value on the technology that enables Bitcoin,  *Blockchain* a public ledger shared by all the entities in wich one can trust.

+**Digital**

 ## Objectives